Completeness of the ZH-calculus: Special cases of multiply, intro and average

 We refer to this as the \emph{intro} rule as it allows us to introduce new wires to an H-box.
 As is the case for the multiply rule, this rule has a generalisation to arbitrary arity.
 But unlike the multiply rule, it will often be useful to apply the rule multiple times in succession to connect it to a larger set of wires.

 \begin{lemma} If the ZH-calculus proves $I_a$, then it also proves the following !-boxed version\footnote{We use a mixed notation without !-boxes for the inputs and outputs for easier intelligibility, but will occasionally use the more formal notation with further !-boxes where the extra rigour can be achieved without confusing the notation.}.
-The natural numbers $m$ and $n$ are arbitrary, but note that the !-box depends on $n$. \ctikzfig{intro-rule-bangboxed-prime} \end{lemma} \begin{proof} We prove this by induction on $n$, beginning with the base case where $n = 1$.
-Note that $n = 0$ is valid but trivial.
-In the derivation below we use a !-box to show that $m$ is arbitrary.
+The natural numbers $m$ and $n$ are arbitrary, but note that the annotated !-box depends on $n$. \ctikzfig{intro-rule-bangboxed-prime} \end{lemma} \begin{proof} First, let us prove the following equation: